Icinga/icinga-doc/markdown/en/perfdata.md

 Plugin performance data is external data specific to the plugin used to perform the host or service check.
-Plugin-specific data can include things like percent packet loss, free disk space, processor load, number of current users, etc. - basically any type of metric that the plugin is measuring when it executes.
+Plugin-specific data can include things like percent packet loss, free disk space, processor load, number measuring when it executes.
 Plugin-specific performance data is optional and may not be supported by all plugins.
 Plugin-specific performance data (if available) can be obtained by using the